research papers

 The intensity data collected by SAXS experiments are given by

-where F is the form factor of the particle and S is the structure factor.
-Ideally, particles in dilute solution conditions act independently of one another, exhibiting no interparticle effects, resulting in a structure factor of unity.
+where F is the form factor of the particle and S is the Ideally, particles in conditions act independently of one another, exhibiting no interparticle effects, resulting in a of unity.
 X-ray exposure time increases signal to noise at the expense of radiation damage.
 Another variable that can be used to increase the signal to noise is the protein concentration.
 However, as the concentration of the particle in solution is increased, the average distance between individual particles decreases, and therefore the likelihood of their interaction increases.
 Variations in electrostatic charge or hydrophobic regions distributed across the surface of the particle can result in either attractive or repulsive forces between neighboring particles with increased concentration, effects that are dependent on the surrounding chemical environment.
-These interparticle interactions directly affect the structure factor in (10)[link], causing it to deviate from unity.
+These interparticle interactions directly affect the in (10), causing it to deviate from unity.
 This results in a breakdown of the assumption that I(q) collected in a SAXS experiment can be treated as the form factor, which contains the size and shape information desired.
 It is thus important that no interparticle interactions are present in the course of a SAXS experiment.

 We use a method similar to the evaluation of multiple exposures as a function of radiation dose to monitor for the presence of interparticle interactions, evaluating the SAXS-derived parameters as a function of concentration.
 A minimum of three concentrations is required for linear regression analysis.
 If the t-statistic shows a significant trend, this suggests that interparticle interactions exist and are correlated with sample concentration.
 Interparticle interactions may be alleviated by lowering the sample concentration or by modifying the solution conditions.